abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-css.md

 order: 30
 ---

-This doc covers asset management, CSS processing, and recommended asset development flow.
-See also the [UI - HTML pages](./developing-ui.html).
+This documentation covers asset management, CSS processing, and recommended asset development flow.
+See also the [UI - HTML Pages](./developing-ui.html).

 ## TL;DR